Vision-Based Mobile App GUI Testing: A Survey

-With the increasing complexity of software applications, manual creation of test cases has become tedious and time-consuming.
+With the increasing complexity of mobile apps, manual creation of test cases has become tedious and time-consuming.
 Hence, the emergence of the automated GUI test generation holds significant importance.
 This part of the survey explores numerous technologies, algorithms, and tools proposed in recent years to automatically generate test cases that effectively encompass diverse GUI interaction scenarios.
 These auto-generated test cases not only enhance test coverage but also have the capability to uncover potential errors and defects.
 They provide testing professionals with a more efficient and comprehensive testing approach, aiding in the identification of latent issues and elevating software quality.
 The general workflow of \gen is shown in \figref{fig:gen}.

 \gen includes four main approach clusters, random-based, model-based, system-based, and learning-based approaches (\tabref{tab:gen}).
 Random-based approaches generate tests by randomly selecting input values or operation sequences.
 This strategy is often used to reveal unforeseen exceptions or boundary conditions within a system, as well as to conduct rapid and extensive testing of the system.
-Random-based testing approaches initially emerged in the field of hardware system testing, which is to test the stability and reliability of computer hardware by randomly generating different input signals.
+Random-based testing approaches initially emerged in the field of hardware system testing, to test the stability and reliability of computer hardware by randomly generating different input signals.
 This strategy later finds applications in software testing.
 Random-based test generation approaches do not rely on specific models or algorithms, making them suitable for testing software or systems without detailed specifications.
 Due to the random nature, random testing can help uncover issues that app developers may not have considered, thus aiding in discovering unknown potential problems.
 Zeng \etal \cite{zeng2016automated} conduct an industry case study on the most typical Monkey \cite{monkey} tool.
 This work applies random-based GUI test generation to WeChat and reports the limitations of Monkey in an industrial environment.
-Then, a new approach is developed to address Monkey's main limitations, achieving substantial improvements in Monkey code coverage.
 However, although random testing can traverse the test path as much as possible, it also causes the problem of redundancy of test cases.
 The generated test cases lack structure and are not accurate enough.